five0ffour/liri-node-app/README.md

 - **omdb.js:**  logic to query the omdb movie api
 - **random.txt:**  comma delimited text file of actions and item pairs
 - **spotify.js:**  logic to query the Spotify API for songs
+- **util.js:**  logging utility to write output to console and log.txt file

 - Spotify API can be found at:  https://developer.spotify.com/
 - OMDB API can be found at: http://www.omdbapi.com/